AI Chess Lab AI Chess Software, research, lab notes, and durable public pages.

 What belongs where

-Use tool pages for dedicated workstreams and archives for the running record.
+Use software pages for the major codebases and archives for the running record.

-Each tool page can hold releases, related research, and stream-specific posts while the main site keeps the broader research and release overview visible.
+Software pages hold releases, purpose, command-line shape, and current metrics, while the main archive keeps the broader research and release history visible.

 Current priorities

-• Dedicated tool pages with their own releases and supporting work
+• Dedicated software pages with releases and evidence close at hand

 • Perft verification and trustable baselines